Jerome Carvin: Kansas City Chiefs

-On May 6, 2023, Carvin signed a three-year contract with the Kansas City Chiefs as an undrafted free agent follownig the 2023 NFL draft.
+On May 6, 2023, Carvin signed a three-year contract with the Kansas City Chiefs as an undrafted free agent following the 2023 NFL draft.
 He was released on September 6 before being re-signed by the Chiefs as part of the practice squad on New Year's Day 2024.

 Chicago Bears

 Carvin was signed by the Chicago Bears on January 9, 2024.
 On August 26, he was waived.

 New England Patriots

 Carvin was signed to the New England Patriots practice squad on August 29, 2024, before being released on October 8.

 Jacksonville Jaguars

-Carvin first signed with the Jacksonville Jaguars on November 12, 2024.
+Carvin signed with the Jacksonville Jaguars on November 12, 2024.
 He was re-signed to the practice squad the following month on December 10.

 Houston Texans

-On January 24, 2025, Carvin signed a reserve/future contract with the Houston Texans before being waived on May 21.
+On January 24, 2025, Carvin signed a reserve/future contract with the Houston Texans.
+Carvin was waived by Houston alongside Kingsley Jonathan on May 21.

 Jacksonville Jaguars (second stint)

 Carvin re-signed with the Jacksonville Jaguars on August 18, 2025.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+Carvin signed a reserve/future contract with Jacksonville on January 12, 2026.After training camp, Jerome was released during the final roster cuts on 8/31/2026.

+On August 30, 2026, Carvin was waived by the Jaguars as part of final roster cuts.